-- Discussion in class where home learning is part of the class work - Notes may be written in the home/school reading record - Home learning stickers/certificates for effort and achievement - Work may be displayed in school
+- Discussion in class where home learning is part of the class work - Opportunities to share their home learning achievements with other children - Stickers/certificates for effort and achievement - Work may be displayed in school

 6. Role of Governors

 Governors determine, support, monitor and review the school policies.
 They support the use of appropriate teaching strategies by allocating resources effectively.
 They ensure that the building and equipment are safe.
 They monitor pupil attainment across the school and ensure that staff development and performance management promote good quality teaching.